RedLightPumpkin/Project_2/README.md

-# Project no.2 for the 2nd semester of my IT university work
+# Final project of the 2nd semester of my IT university work

 ## This project involves creating a structure named STUDENT with the following fields:
 ```